 We all use different network adapters for the fulfillment of the same goal viz. best web connectivity.
 While using the Internet on your Windows operating system, you may come around with various issues in web connectivity.
 Sometimes, the issues are due to problems on the Server side, while many times it is the trouble with devices.
 Today, in this article, we’ll discuss one such issue of losing Internet signal strength, even if Windows shows that it is connected to the web.

-Actually, it happened with my system that while I try to connect to web, it got connected.
-After some times, the network icon showing that I have access to web, but when I tried to load websites in my browser, it doesn’t load.
+Actually, it happened with my system that while I try to connect to the web, it got connected.
+After some time, the network icon showing that I have access to the web, but when I tried to load websites in my browser, it doesn’t load.
 The same thing happened with Windows Store as well, the downloading of apps never complete, but it seemed like they were downloading.
 Apparently, I found this Technet thread, a promising solution to solve this hitch.
-If this is the also the issue you’re experiencing, you may like to give this fix a try:
+If this is also the issue you’re experiencing, you may like to give this fix a try:

 No Internet Connectivity, but shows as Connected

 1. Open administrative Command Prompt, copy and paste the following command and hit Enter after each command.

 netsh interface tcp set global autotuninglevel=disabled

 netsh int ip set global taskoffload=disabled

 2. Moving on, press Windows Key + R combination, type put Regedt32.exe in Run dialog box and hit Enter to open the Registry Editor.

 4. In the right pane of this location, you have to create the following registry DWORDs using Right-click -> New -> DWORD Value with corresponding Value data: